-When physical sportsbooks were legalized in NY in June 2019, DFS was explicitly legalized as well.
-As long as you’re 18 years old, you can bet DFS in New York.
-You can also use the same DFS platform when you travel to neighboring states like New Jersey – and vice versa.
+When physical sportsbooks were legalized in New York in June 2019, DFS was explicitly legalized as well.
+As long as you’re 18 years old, you can play DFS in New York.
+You can also use the same DFS platform when you travel to neighboring states like New Jersey and vice versa.
 You don’t need to download a separate app for each state.

 DFS is a legal online form of winning money because it’s not categorized as gambling.
-Instead, it’s considered a skill-based game, and therefore is available online in NYS.
+Instead, it’s considered a skill-based game, and therefore is available online in New York.

 The top DFS platforms are FanDuel and DraftKings.
 Both are available on your web browser, but they’re most commonly enjoyed via iOS or Android apps.

 While the two platforms are comparable in quality and win potential, there are different reasons to join one over the other.
 For example, FanDuel has an exclusive partnership with the WNBA, while DraftKings exclusively offers Champions League soccer DFS.